 How much to have in each asset class

 Sadly, in the real world, there is a trade-off – to get higher returns, you may have to accept higher risk.

-It is sensible to hold part of your assets in low-risk investments such as Cash ISAs, and only put some of your assets into higher-risk investments if you are happy to run the risk of making a loss.
+It’s sensible to hold part of your assets in low-risk investments, such as Cash ISAs, and only put some of your assets into higher-risk investments if you’re happy to run the risk of making a loss.

 In general, the older you’re the less likely you will want to expose your investments to market risk.